adithya-1-4/BERT-QA-System/README.md

-# Project Title
-BERT (Bidirectional Encoder Representations from Transformers) Question-Answer System
+# BERT (Bidirectional Encoder Representations from Transformers) Question-Answer System

 ## Overview
 Code has been implemented as described in the paper "A BERT Baseline for the Natural Questions" from Google Research.
 The paper can be found at this link: [A BERT Baseline for the Natural Questions](https://arxiv.org/pdf/1901.08634.pdf).